Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Introduction

 \section{Introduction}

-Mixture autoregressive models are useful for modelling series in which the data generating dynamics vary in time.
+Nonlinear vector autoregressive (VAR) models are useful for modelling series in which the data generating dynamics vary in time.
 Such variation may arise due to wars, crises, business cycle fluctuations, or policy shifts, for example.
-Mixture autoregressive models can be described as collections of (typically linear) autoregressive models, which are called mixture components, components processes, or regimes.
-At each time point, the process generates an observation from one of its mixture components that is randomly selected according to the probabilities given by the mixing weights.
+Markov-switching vector autoregressive (MS-VAR) models \citep{Krolzig:1997} have been particularly popular (e.g., \citealp{Garcia+Schaller:2002}; \citealp{Peersman+Smets:2002}; \citealp{Lo+Piger:2005}; and \citealp{Dolado+MariaDolores:2006}) due to the capability to flexibly model series exhibiting discrete regime-switches.
+Also logistic smooth transition vector autoregressive (LSTVAR) models \citep{Anderson+Vahid:1998} have been widely employed (e.g., \citealp{Weise:1999}; \citealp{Auerbach+Gorodnichenko:2012}; and \citealp{Caggiano+Castelnuovo+Colombo+Nodari:2015}), as they allow to capture gradual shifts in the dynamics of the data with clear interpretations of the regimes.